Post: How AI Transforms Recruiting: 5 Practical Applications (With Real Results)

 • File processing time reduced from 15 hours per week to under 3 hours for the three-person team — 150+ hours per month reclaimed.

-• Qualified passive candidate identification increased by roughly 35% in the first 60 days.
+• Qualified passive candidate identification increased by 35% in the first 60 days.

 • Recruiter time shifted from processing to relationship development and client presentation.